maximematerno/DS-Unit-1-Sprint-2-Data-Wrangling-and-Storytelling/module2-find-portfolio-ideas/template.md

 ## You

 What do you care about?
-Finance & Sport
+Finance & Sports

 What do you know about?
+knowledge in finance and Sports, Sports nutrition

 What decisions do you face?
-Investing money, sport performance
+Investing money, Sport performance

 ## Seven templates